 Latrell told the officers that he had bought the ecstasy from a 17-year-old friend who lived in the house and was there with him, but nothing else was his.

 The police decided not to charge the 17-year-old juvenile, so the bulk of the legal charges stemming from the raid fell on Latrell.

 Rather than charging Latrell solely with possession of ecstasy, the state charged him with intent to distribute the pills and cannabis (which had not yet been legalized in Illinois), along with armed violence—because of the gun in the closet.

 The green leafy substances were never tested, so the cannabis charge was dropped, but the prosecution still spent most of the trial focused on those substances.
 Although they never made a connection between the green leafy substances and Latrell, he was convicted on all charges and sentenced to 16 years in prison.

 To help clear a backlog of appeals cases, the Illinois Supreme Court started a pro bono appeals program allowing private attorneys, on a pro bono basis, to take on work typically handled by the State Appellate Defender.

-Along with several other cases, Michael Weaver and a McDermott pro bono team took on Latrell’s appeal, aiming to demonstrate that he had been overcharged and convicted of crimes he hadn’t committed.
+Along with several other cases, a McDermott pro bono team took on Latrell’s appeal, aiming to demonstrate that he had been overcharged and convicted of crimes he hadn’t committed.

 After briefing and oral argument, the Illinois Appellate Court agreed with that assessment.
 It overturned the jury verdict, vacating Latrell’s convictions.
 For defense attorneys arguing similar cases, the outcome better defined and clarified what the state needs to prove in establishing an “intent to distribute” to sustain a conviction.